 - tell us about examples of good practice in co-production.
 We will include the best ones in our co-production guide’s practice examples section

-- Co-production training, a webinar, a Twitter event and many other activities.
+- Co-production training, two webinars and many other activities.

 SCIE has a long history of being at the forefront of co-production.
 To find out more about SCIE’s work around co-production see: